-The term ‘Creditor’ refers to a person or entity that you owe money to for goods or services purchased on credit.
+Creditors are individuals or companies to whom you owe money for goods or services purchased on credit.
 A group of such individuals or entities is called Sundry Creditors.
 They may also be referred to as accounts payable or trade payables.

 Sundry means “various” or “several”.
 In the world of business, it refers to many similar items combined under one head.

 Typically, sundry creditors arise from core business operations, such as the purchase of goods or services.
 The business treats them as a liability.